No Win No Fee solicitors

-In fact, recent government figures from 2019 report that 'casualties of all severities' were 5% lower than in 2018, this is the lowest level since 1979 when this statistical series with current definitions and detail began.
+In fact, government figures from 2019 report that 'casualties of all severities' were 5% lower than in 2018, this is the lowest level since 1979 when this statistical series with current definitions and detail began.

 But unfortunately, UK roads are not without their perils.

 Accidents happen every day, though in the majority of cases, drivers have the power to prevent them.

 Here we discuss the top five most common causes of UK road accidents, and how they can be avoided: